 \section{Ground Truth}

-This section describes the generation of 6~DoF ground~truth data for the outdoor data sets, sensor time calibration, as well as the alignment of the pose information for the outdoor to indoor transition data sets.
-The tools which were used to generate the ground~truth will be open-sourced together with this data set.
+This section describes the generation of 6~DoF ground~truth data for the outdoor datasets, sensor time calibration, as well as the alignment of the pose information for the outdoor to indoor transition datasets.
+The tools which were used to generate the ground~truth will be open-sourced together with this dataset.